 Uncertainties in the tidal masses are given in the MWSC catalogue for all clusters for which tidal masses were determined.
 However, only a small subset of clusters has explicitly given age uncertainties.
-We refer to \citet[Table 6]{mwscat} for upper and lower bounds on the uncertainty of cluster age determination and use estimated uncertainties of $\delta_\tau = 0.1$ for clusters with age $\tau > 8.2$ and $\delta_\tau = 0.14$ for clusters with age $\tau \leq 8.2$.
+We referred to \citet[Table 6]{mwscat} for upper and lower bounds on the uncertainty of cluster age determination and used estimated uncertainties of $\delta_\tau = 0.1$ for clusters with age $\tau > 8.2$ and $\delta_\tau = 0.14$ for clusters with age $\tau \leq 8.2$.

 {We note that this approach is conceptually very similar to that of kernel density estimation, where some kernel function is used to estimate an underlying smooth density function from a set of discrete data points.
-Here, however, kernels of different size are used for the different clusters, and directly represent the uncertainties of cluster age-mass determination.
+Here, however, kernels of different size were used for the different clusters, and directly represented the uncertainties of cluster age-mass determination.

 This `error-smoothed' CAMF possesses two advantages in representing the underlying `true' CAMF compared to the binned CAMF of Eq.~(\ref{eq:camf_binned}).
 Firstly, the issue of sparseness and the effects of binning, which particularly affect the low-density edges of the CAMF, are significantly reduced.
 Secondly, the strongly varying uncertainties of the properties of individual clusters are taken into account.}